taxicat1/dsdetect/DOC.md

 ### Version identification via encryption keys

 Versions prior to 1.23 do not have garbage data.
-They still have the MAC address data, but preceeding it is regular instructions:
+They still have the MAC address data, but preceding it is regular instructions:

 ```
 ebfffcdd  ;  <some instructions>